Health Care and Vaccination Decisions for a Child

 Can my child receive a covid-19 vaccine?

 Currently, there is no specific law addressing the covid-19 vaccine and children under 18.
-The court has the ability to order specific rights for a parent, pursuant to Texas Family Code 153.134(b)(2), including the right for a parent to make covid-19 related decisions for their child, including whether they can receive the covid-19 vaccine.
+The court has the ability to order specific rights for a parent under Texas Family Code 153.134(b)(2).
+The law is broad enough to include a right for a parent to make covid-19 related decisions for their child, including whether they can receive the covid-19 vaccine.

-If you and the other parent disagree about your child who is at least 12 years old getting the covid-19 vaccine, talk to a family law attorney.
+If you and the other parent disagree about your child who is at getting the covid-19 vaccine, talk to a family law attorney.